 The latter arrangement is convenient but unsound from the view of holistic care and continuity of care.

 The CIS enables all data to be captured into and made available from a single database.
-From this fully integrated record, it is also possible, through a query of the database, to separate out data essential to a particular specialty or the care o a particular illness/health problem.
-However, from a medico-legal standpoint, it is the responsibility of the health care institution to keep a record of data (Medical Record) for every visit and encounters made at the institution.
+From this fully integrated record, it is also possible, through a query of the database, to separate out data essential to a particular specialty or the care o a particular illness/health problem as views rather than an EMR.
+However, from a medico-legal standpoint, it is the responsibility of the health care institution to keep a record of data (Medical Record) for every visit at the institution and events that happen during that visit .
 Use of CIS and EMR and a common database puts a stop to record keeping by individual departments.

 Integrated Health Record